Under Armour Highlight Delta Reviewed & Rated Review Facts

 The defining characteristic of this shoe is the amount of support it provides to runners.
 This shoe features a ribbed ankle collar to help keep the foot in place.
 This ribbed collar is lined with a plush internal foam material that is comfortable to the touch and breathable

 .
 The shoe also features a molded heel cup.
 This is a design element that locks the foot in place, eliminating unwanted movement and providing support to the runner.

 This shoe is best suited for longer, slower runs on pavement.
 Runners also found this shoe to be good in the gym on the variety of cardio equipment.
 This shoe is not a great option for off-road adventures because it lacks the traction needed to keep runners protected.

 This price of this shoe makes this a good option for a runner who doesn’t want to spend a ton of money, but who also doesn’t want to sacrifice quality and durability.
 Since this is the first iteration of the Highlight Delta and other, newer, version exist, this shoe can be purchased at a discounted price in comparison to the newest version.
 As long as runners don’t mind having a shoe that isn’t the newest on the market, they will find a great bargain.

 Runners gave mixed reviews when it came to the traction on these shoes.
 The outsole of the shoe provides different amounts of rubber in different areas.
 The goal is to provide runners with traction and durability in the right spots without adding on extra weight.
 Some runners found the traction and grip of the shoe to be lacking.
 Even for the runner who didn’t mind the limited traction, all could agree that this is not a good choice for uneven or very slippery surface running.

--molded heel counter to keep foot locked in place
+- Molded heel counter to keep the foot locked in place